-The Summer Co-op Program is an educational immersion program that allows rising seniors to receive career training from professionals and learn from hands-on company assignments.
+The Summer Co-op Program is an educational immersion program that allows rising juniors and seniors to receive career training from professionals and learn from hands-on company assignments.
 The idea to develop the program was originally researched and proposed to offer an enriching professional opportunity for students unlike any other in the independent school arena.
 Head of School Larry Van Meter’s vision was to partner with area businesses

 in South Jersey and Philadelphia willing to extend their resources and time to provide a collaborative learning environment for MFS students.